 Alexander Gerst will remain in orbit, at an altitude of almost 400 kilometres, for six months.
 The name 'Horizons' symbolises the curiosity and fascination of exploring and researching the unknown.

-German universities and research institutions, German companies and DLR as a research centre will contribute approximately 35 experiments to the Horizons mission.
+German universities and research institutions, German companies and DLR as a research centre contributes approximately 35 experiments to the Horizons mission.
 Here, the planned range of topics extends from biological and medical experiments, to research topics from the fields of (astro)-physics and material sciences.
 They also include technology demonstrations, an education programme for children and adolescents, and industrially or commercially-motivated applications.